 P.O.
 Box 1450

 Alexandria, VA 22313-1450.

 Keep in mind that your provisional application will not be examined to determine whether you have sufficiently disclosed the invention.
-You don’t have an opportunity to amend the provisional application and if the description doesn’t meet the enablement and best mode standards, there may be a fatal flaw.
-You are, however, entitled to file multiple provisional applications (at $100 each) and roll them all into a single utility application before expiration of the earliest 12 month deadline.
+You don’t have an opportunity to amend the provisional application and if the description doesn’t meet the enablement standard, there may be a fatal flaw.
+You are, however, entitled to file multiple provisional applications (at $140 each) and roll them all into a single non-provisional application before expiration of the earliest 12 month deadline.
 This gives you a chance to add more information plus update the description to include additional improvements as you continue to develop the invention.